 Before you begin using the SaaS Gateway Service, ensure that the following steps are completed:

 - Have a 410-SE or 210-SE platform edition appliance shipped with SD-WAN release version 9.3.5 or higher.
 If the factory shipped SD-WAN version of the appliance is earlier than 9.3.5, then you need to follow the USB reimaging procedure to upgrade the appliance to release version 9.3.5.

 - Perform single step upgrade procedure to install the software version that supports SaaS Gateway Service.

-Configure MCN appliance and setup 410-SE or 210-SE as the branch appliance.
+Configure MCN appliance and set up the 410-SE or 210-SE appliance.

 - Configure site.
 See Configure Branch for more information.

 - If you want to steer specific applications through the Citrix SaaS Gateway service, then create an Internet service at the site, add the desired application objects, and activate configuration by performing change management.